Division of Biology

 Policies

-The following policies apply to all students in the Division of Biology:
+The following policies apply to students enrolled in courses or degree programs in the Division of Biology:

-1. A minimum grade of C is mandatory in all required courses for Biology and Medical Laboratory Sciences majors.
+- A minimum grade of C is mandatory in all major and departmental requirement courses for Biology and Medical Laboratory Sciences majors.
 If a student earns a grade of D, F, or W in a required course, the student must repeat the course and earn at least a C.

 These policies are in addition to the state of Texas and university academic policies listed in the TWU Catalog.
-Exceptions will be considered on a case-by-case basis.
+Exceptions will be considered on a case-by-case basis and are rarely granted.

 Faculty